 Let’s Get Down to the Basics

-Retirement can be a tricky subject to understand, but it really only takes a little bit of math.
+A retirement transition plan can be a tricky subject to understand, but it really only takes a little bit of math.
 Let’s say you’ve decided to start saving for retirement at 30.
 The earliest one can start receiving Social Security retirement benefits is at age 62, which leaves you 32 years of saving.
 If you were able to free up some of your financial obligations and contribute $10,000 a year (or $833 a month) to your 401(k), you would have saved over a million dollars because of the annual return on stocks (about 7 percent for inflation).

 Let’s Take a Closer Look